European Curling Championships

 The European Curling Championships are annual curling tournaments held in Europe between various European nations.
 The European Curling Championships are usually held in early to mid December.
 The tournament also acts as a qualifier for the World Championships, where the top eight nations qualify.
+Starting in the 2026–27 curling season, the event changes into a standalone event, where the top 10 European member associations in previous season’s World Championships qualify.

 In November 1974, a six-nations tournament was held in Zürich, Switzerland which included Switzerland, Sweden, Germany, France, Italy, and Norway.
 In March 1975, it was decided that the championships would be competed in December.
 At the semi-annual general meeting in Gävle, Sweden in April 2004, a new competition called the European Mixed Curling Championships was formed.

 Champions

+Name of fourth, then third, second, lead and alternate (if have) is listed in the winning team member list.
+Skip is in fourth position unless noted otherwise.